yiii/immerschema/docs/MIGRATION_GUIDE.md

-# Migration Guide: Immerschema 1.3.2
+# Migration Guide: Immerschema 1.4.0

-This guide will help you migrate your existing Immerschema projects to version 1.3.2, which introduces significant improvements in schema organization, validation, and testing.
+This guide will help you migrate your existing Immerschema projects to version 1.4.0, which introduces Agile hierarchy fields and optional Gantt-chart overlays.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)